MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/GooglePay-Express-Checkout.md

 - Select **OK**, and select **Save** back in the **Card Types** page.

 ## Configure a Commerce online store for Google Pay
 In Commerce Headquarters, navigate to the **Retail and Commerce > Channels > Online stores** and select your site's online store channel by clicking the channel's **Retail Channel Id**.
 In the **Set up** menu, drop down the **Payment accounts** section.
 If not already set up, add the **Dynamics 365 Payment Connector for Adyen** according to the directions described in the [Set up Dynamics 365 Payment Connector for Adyen](adyen-connector-setup.md) article.
+In most cases, the **Dynamics 365 Payment Connector for Adyen** must be listed as the first Connector for your channel (as the primary).
+Then followed by other connectors to be used (the **Dynamics 365 Payment Connector for PayPal** and **Dynamics 365 Payment Connector for GooglePay**).

 Once the Adyen Connector is configured, click on **Add** to add the **Dynamics 365 Payment Connector for GooglePay**.
 Fill in the following merchant properties for the connector: